KustoszApp/docs/source/installation/vps.md

 :::{admonition} User attention is required
 :class: warning

 Kustosz is flexible and supports deployments to various environments.
 This guide limits a number of choices covered to lower cognitive load and provide instructions that are easier to follow.
 However, it still **expects you to understand what is happening and adjust specific steps to your particular environment**.
-It is recommended that you familiarize yourself with entire document before taking any action.
-Make sure that you read [](#additional-setup-instructions) section, too.
+It is recommended that you familiarize yourself with entire document before taking any action, including [](#additional-setup-instructions) section.
 :::

 ## Prerequisites